kaylajanos/STT4870/Git/GitOne.md

 ```

-If you do not want to type your username and password every time you work with a remote server, you will to install the credential helper.
+If you do not want to type your username and password every time you work with a remote server, you will need to install the credential helper.
 See the article [Set Up Git](https://help.github.com/articles/set-up-git#platform-all) for additional details on setting up the credential helper.

 To confirm your username and email, type `git config --list` at the $ prompt.